rf/class/os/hw3/README.md

 However, I'd also argue that this is rather easy to implement by convention in a user's program.
-Using my mailbox code, it's fairly easy to shuffle pointers accross the box.
-Then, the author of said program would decree that once a pointer is shuffled accross, it is the responsibility of the receiver to deal with it.
+Using my mailbox code, it's fairly easy to shuffle pointers between two `third`s.
+Then, the author of said program would decree that once a pointer is shuffled across, it is the responsibility of the receiver to deal with it.
 This is heavily application dependent, though.